rileysklar/riley-portfolio/README.md

 ## About Me 👨‍💻

-As a passionate software developer from Austin, Texas, I specialize in UI/UX design and functionality, creating adaptable web applications and mobile products.
+As a passionate front end developer from Austin, Texas, I specialize in UI/UX design and functionality, creating adaptable web applications and mobile products.
 My technology stack includes:

 - **JavaScript/TypeScript:** For robust client and server-side logic
 - **React/Next.js:** For dynamic user interfaces and server-side rendering